Bird Sexing Guide

 • A small drop of blood (from a clipped nail or vein)

-• Eggshell fragments (from recently hatched eggs)
+• Eggshell membrane fragments (from recently hatched eggs)

 How do I collect a sample safely without harming the bird?